Skip to content

 Dual Pointing Devices

-Additionally, if each side is using a different pointing device, we now need to specify the side we're flashing with -e SIDE=right or -e SIDE=left because we need a different firmware per side.
+Additionally, we now need to specify the side we're flashing with -e SIDE=right or -e SIDE=left because we need a different firmware to be flashed on each side.

 Example: